apify/apify-docs/sources/platform/console/billing.md

 ## Pricing

-The Pricing tab offers a way to quickly check all pricing related to Apify usage for your account.
+The **Pricing** tab offers a way to quickly check all pricing related to Apify usage for your account.

 ![Apify console pricing view](./images/console-billing-pricing.png)

 ## Invoices

-The invoices page is where you can find your current and previous invoices for Apify platform usage.
+The **Invoices** page is where you can find your current and previous invoices for Apify platform usage.

 ![Apify console invoices view](./images/console-billing-invoices.png)

 ## Limits

-The limits page showcases the limits of Apify platform usage that are based on your current subscription plan.
+The **Limits** page showcases the limits of Apify platform usage that are based on your current subscription plan.

 ![Apify Console limits view](./images/console-billing-limits.png)